tidesdb/tidesdb/doc/05-internals/memtable-and-wal.md

 memtables that are full and awaiting flush.
 Reads consult the active one first, then the queue newest-first — see [The life of a read](/internals/life-of-a-read).

-The log file is named for the generation, `NNNNNNN.log`, zero-padded, so the set on disk sorts into replay order by name alone.
+The log file is named for the generation, `NNNNNNNNNNNN.log`, zero-padded, so the set on disk sorts into replay order by name alone.
 Recovery needs no sidecar index to know what to replay or in what order.